 I began teaching classes and I noticed a lack of diversity and accessibility in most yoga studios and offerings in classes.
-I also wanted to learn more about trauma-sensitive teaching along with creating a space that was inclusive and welcoming for everybody.
+I also wanted to learn more about a trauma-informed approach to teaching along with creating a space that was inclusive and welcoming for everybody.
 I then trained with Amber Karnes of Body Positive Yoga and became a Certified Accessible Yoga teacher in 2019.

-I am extremely excited to further develop my craft in 2020 by studying with Jules Mitchell MS, CMT,ERYT500.
-Her unique approach incorporates biomechanics with the modern application of yoga asana.
+I am excited to further develop my craft by studying with Jules Mitchell MS, CMT,ERYT500, this year(2020).
+Her unique approach incorporates biomechanics and pain science with the modern application of yoga asana.
 This involves balancing the somatic aspects of yoga with current exercise science.
 I believe every individual is unique and teaching yoga should be a collaborative, creative process between teacher and student.

 I opened The Bee's Knees Yoga Studio because I wanted to bring more diversity to yoga spaces and create a space that was welcoming and inclusive.
 I wanted to make yoga more accessible to all students, regardless of ability or background.
-When I am not at the studio, I am appreciating a joy-filled, quiet life at home with my wife, Angel, our son, Jackson, and 3 goofy rescue pups.
+When I am not at the studio, I am appreciating my joy-filled, quiet life at home with my wife, Angel, our son, Jackson, and 3 goofy rescue pups.